saichler/l8bus/docs/README.md

 ## Service Points

-**Service Points** is encapsulating all the **Vnet Messaging, Security, AAA & the API** under a simple interface that allows a transparent & seemless API invocation between one **Micro Service** to another.
+**Service Points** is encapsulating all the **Vnet Messaging, Security, AAA & the API** under a simple interface that allows a transparent & seemless API invocation between one **Micro Service** to another, masking the networking interaction between services.

+N number of services, each implemented as a service point, can reside inside the same **Process** or reside in separated **Micro Services Processes**, all subject to the Author decision, The interaction is the same.
 ![alt text](https://github.com/saichler/layer8/blob/main/docs/service-points.png)

 ## Integrated Health Service & Leader/Follower Election <a name="health"></a>